 I have used air layering to root wisteria a few years ago and it was fairly easy but the method was a bit fiddily.
 This method was easier and in four weeks I had successfully gotten roots!

 First lets prep all the materials.
-I used peat moss for this because someone had given me a couple bags but usually I use coconut coir.
-It is easy enough to get and it does the same job as the peat moss.
+I used peat moss for this because someone had given me a couple bags but usually I use coconut coir mixed with a touch of potting soil.

 Empty water bottle (the thinner the plastic the better, it is easier to cut through the rim at top)